Dirichlet energy and focusing NLS condensates of minimal intensity: Jenkins' interception property and the Dirichlet energy

 Consider $z_0\in \mathfrak F^\circ$ and let $T$ be the connected component (continuum) of $\mathfrak F$ containing $z_0$. {Without loss of generality we can assume that the two trajectories $\L^\perp(z_0)$ emanating from $z_0$} split the plane $\C$ into two connected components { with only one of them, called $G_2$, being adjacent to $\R$.
 Indeed, there are only finitely many zeros of $Q$ and, thus, only finitely many $z\in \mathfrak F^\circ$, such that any of the trajectories $\L^\perp(z)$ contains one of these zeros.
 By construction, there is a point $e_j\in T\cap G_1\cap E$.
 If $T$ is connected with $\R$, then $\K$ also contains a continuum $\K_0$ connecting $e_j$ and $\R$.
 Thus, $\K_0$ must intersect the boundary of $G_1$, i.e., at least one of the trajectories $\L^\perp(z_0)$ intersects $\K$.
 If $T$ is not connected with $\R$, then there is another point $e_k\in T\cap G_2\cap E$ and a continuum $\K_l\subset \K$ containing both $e_j,e_k$.
 Then $K_l$ must intersect $\pa G_1$ and we again prove that at least one of the trajectories $\L^\perp(z_0)$ intersects $\K$.
 Thus, $\K$ has the Jenkins' Interception property relative to $\mathfrak F$.
 Now the statement follows from Theorem \ref{main2}. \QED}

 We complete this section with last corollary of Theorem \ref{main2}.
-Consider the RS $\mathfrak R_N$ defined by the branchpoints $E\cup\bar E$.
+Consider the two--sheeted Riemann surface $\mathfrak R_N$ branched at $E\cup\bar E$.
 Then the \ZS spectrum $\mathfrak F\in{\mathbb K}_E $ of the quasimomentum differential $\d\p_N$ on $\mathfrak R_N$ minimizes $\I(\K)$ among all possible (Schwarz symmetrical) branchcuts of $\mathfrak R_N$.
 Before formulating this result we want to describe such collections of branchcuts.

 Define the subclass $\mathbb L_E\subset {\mathbb K}_E $ that consists of arcs connecting anchor points $E$ with each other and with $\R$ in such a way that each $e_j$ has an odd number of emanating arcs and there are no closed loops, i.e., ${\H} \setminus \K$ is connected.
 In other words, class $\mathbb L_E$ consists of all possible Schwarz symmetrical branchcuts for $\mathfrak R_N$.
 It is clear that $\mathfrak F\in \mathbb L_E$.